top of page

 Final Thoughts

 The Guelph Storm are probably not the first team thought of when regaling others with tales of the Ontario Hockey League, however, the Storm have been a solid franchise throughout their duration and their home, the Sleeman Centre, is a solid hockey venue.
-Storm City is worth checking out and fans should definitely consider a trip to Guelph for some OHL hockey.
+Storm City is worth checking out and fans should definitely consider a trip to Guelph for some OHL hockey and maybe even a hat trick.

 Recent Posts